solo-io/smerf/README.md

 - `REPLICAS`: The number of replicas to run for the test app, the default is 1.
 - `RPS`: The number of requests per second for the load generator to generate, the default is 150.
 - `DURATION`: The amount of time to generate traffic, the default is 10m.
+- `RUN_BASELINE`: Run the baseline benchmark test, e.g. no service mesh, the default is true.
+- `PROFILE`: The installation profile to use for the service mesh.
+Supported options are 'ambient' and 'sidecar' for an Istio service mesh.
+- `INSTALL_MESH`: Whether to install the service mesh.
+If true, the service mesh implementation will be installed based on the configured $PROFILE.
+Currently, Istio is the only supported service mesh.

 __Examples:__

 - `NUM_NS=2 REPLICAS=3 RPS=250 DURATION=5m ./scripts/run-all.sh` runs the performance benchmark tests with the test app
   running in 2 namespaces, each with 3 replicas and the load generator sending 250 requests per second for 5 minutes.
+- `PROFILE=sidecar RUN_BASELINE=false REPLICAS=2 ./scripts/run-all.sh` runs the performance benchmark tests with the
+  test app running in 1 namespace (default) with 2 replicas, skips running the performance baseline test, and uses Istio sidecars instead of ambient (default).

 ## Create a Cluster